Table of contents

 AWS Vs Azure Vs Google Cloud: Key Takeaways!

-After examining the pros and cons of these three cloud providers, it is evident that each is unique and offers various options to customers.
+After examining the pros and cons of these three cloud providers, it is evident that each is unique and offers customers various options.

 But looking closely at them, we can see AWS securing the maximum footprint in this cloud battle of Azure vs AWS vs GCP.
 Even though AWS is ahead of the curve, it is still uncertain how long it will enjoy its dominance.